nathancamolez-dev/nathancamolez-dev/README.md

 # Hi 👋, I'm Nathan Alves Camolez
 Developer working with web technologies, building APIs and full-stack applications.
 Currently exploring backend services and system architecture.

+Graduated in Information Systems from UNESP-Bauru.
+I enjoy solving complex problems and turning ideas into REST APIs with Node.js and Fastify, creating full-stack apps with Next.js and React, or working on machine learning.

 - 🌱 I'm currently learning **Go**

 - 📫 How to reach me **nathan.camolez@unesp.br**